cmu-sei/pharos/INSTALL.md

 $ cd rose
 ```

-~~This version has a reasonable chance of working or only having minor
+This version has a reasonable chance of working or only having minor
-issues.~~ ***A major API change occurred in ROSE version 0.11.103.11
-which Pharos has yet to be able accomodate.
-This version of Pharos
-will only build against versions 0.11.39.6 through 0.11.103.10.*** If
-you want to be conservative and use the version of ROSE that was known
+issues.
+If you want to be conservative and use a version of ROSE that
-to compile with the latest major commit to the Pharos repository, you
+was known to compile with the latest major commit to the Pharos
-can checkout this commit (ROSE version v0.11.99.12):
+repository, you can checkout ROSE version v0.11.117.4, which is also
+the *earliest* version of ROSE that should be able to compile and pass
+tests:

 ```
-$ git checkout v0.11.99.12
+$ git checkout v0.11.117.4
 ```

 ROSE can be configured in a multitude of ways, and some attention to